 There needs to be a societal balance between focusing on the development of elite athletes and a sport for all focus that enables all Canadian residents to participate at the level of their choice.
 Along with a focus on funding and developing international excellence at the elite level, there needs to be ongoing well funded sport opportunities that focus on fun, social inclusion and sport's role in supporting a healthy active lifestyle for all.
-Programmers should focus on creating an environment where different levels of competition are about the score.
+Programmers should focus on creating an environment where different levels of competition are welcomed, appreciated and consistent with abilities and skills.

+Individuals vary in the types of factors that motivate them.
+While some thrive on increasing levels of challenge, competition and advancing in sport, others just want to go out and have fun with their friends and don't care about the score.
 It is important to understand motivation for participation and honouring a participant's reasons.
 Consider, for example, the case where three girls sign up for an activity together.
 If one is told she is 'too good' for the level they signed up for and forced to join another, more advanced class (which might be justified by the LTAD) that is offered at a different time, there is a very real risk of all three girls dropping out altogether, because their reason for participating has not been respected and the social aspect and sense of belongingness have been taken from them.